Come September: Plot

-Robert chaperones the girls on a sightseeing tour and to a music club.
-He dances with each of the girls and appeals to their virtues, stressing the importance of chastity.
+Upon seeing the college boys' drunken partying with the girls, Robert is determined to protect the girls from perceived predatory behavior.
+Taking Lisa along, Robert chaperones the college students on a long, hilly bicycle sightseeing tour, hoping to exhaust them out of amorous energy.
+At a nightclub, Robert dances with each girl, stressing the importance of virtue for respectful treatment.
 A drunken Tony makes a failed romantic advance toward Sandy.
-When Sandy tells Lisa of the lecture that she had received from Robert, Lisa becomes infuriated over Robert's double standards.
-The next morning, she departs, hoping to reunite with her former fiancé Spencer.
+When Sandy tells Lisa of the lecture she received from Robert, Lisa becomes infuriated by Robert's double standard.
+Perceiving that Robert fails to respect her for "lapsed virtue", Lisa departs the next morning to reunite with her former fiancé Spencer.

-Accompanied by Maurice, Robert chases after Lisa, but she refuses to reconcile.
-Maurice decides to play matchmaker, telling the police that his employer is a notorious criminal wanted in Rome and that Lisa is his accomplice, but his plan fails.
-Lisa returns to her apartment, where she finds Sandy.
-Hearing Sandy's lament about lost love, Lisa experiences an epiphany and departs to reunite with Robert.
-On her way out, she meets Tony, whom she directs to her apartment, where he and Sandy reunite.
+Accompanied by Maurice, Robert chases after Lisa, in a car he steals through misunderstanding.
+He proposes to Lisa to appease her, but she refuses his lack of enthusiasm and flees.
+Manipulating to have them detained together so Robert can plead his case to Lisa, Maurice tells the police that Robert is a notorious criminal and that Lisa is his accomplice, but his plan fails.
+Lisa returns to her apartment, joined by Sandy, who laments about lost love and missed opportunities.
+During a fitting for her wedding gown, Lisa has an epiphany of what life would be like settling for Spencer.
+Still wearing her wedding gown, she sets off to reunite with Robert.
+On her way, she meets Tony, who she directs to her apartment, where he and Sandy reunite.

-At the train station, Lisa borrows a toddler to convince the conductor that the father is abandoning them.
-Taken off the train, Robert reconciles with her.
-As a married couple, they return to the villa, which Maurice has converted into a hotel again and which is now occupied by a group of nuns.
+At the train station, seeing Lisa in her wedding gown through the train's window, an angry Robert refuses to leave the train that is about to depart.
+Lisa borrows a toddler to convince the conductor that the father is abandoning them.
+Taken off the train, but mollified by the brazen ploy, Robert reconciles with Lisa.
+As a married couple, they return to the villa to find Maurice again running it as a hotel, now occupied by a group of nuns.